ornwipa/ComIT_django/installation_test/README.md

 $ cd mytestsite
 ```

-Run the development web server
+Run the development web server.
+The error message can be ignored.
 ```
 $ python3 manage.py runserver
 Watching for file changes with StatReloader